Plan your Confluence Server to Cloud migration

 Not all migrations are quite so straightforward.
 Below are some of the common migration scenarios you may encounter, and guidance on how to approach each.

 Merging server sites

-If you need to merge multiple Confluence Server sites, just install the Cloud Migration Assistant for Confluence on all server instances and move them separately to the Confluence Cloud site.
+If you need to merge multiple Confluence Server sites, just install the Confluence Cloud Migration Assistant on all server instances and move them separately to the Confluence Cloud site.